 Details of correct container selection and labelling for hazardous chemical wastes are given in Appendix 4.
 Storage of waste chemicals prior to disposal by the Hazardous Chemical Control Section is located in the fume hood in Wallberg Room #50.
 Chemical wastes must be segregated during storage prior to disposal according to their relative reactivities.
-Details of proper storage and chemical incompatibilities are given in Appendix 4 and are located on the inside of doors of the fumehood in Room # 50.
+Details of proper storage and chemical incompatibilities are given in Appendix 4.